-- Assess the market potential for energy storage technologies to provide the electricity system with dispatchable, flexible capacity that supports increased system reliability and a more efficient build out of renewable generation, and to provide end users with flexibility and resiliency benefits; - Evaluate progress in meeting New York's energy storage targets; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote energy storage deployment, for large-scale storage and behind-the-meter applications; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote the improved integration of flexible resources (such as energy storage, demand response, and virtual power plants) into grid planning and grid operations; and - Examine the role of policy, regulation, and finance as well as research and development in encouraging deployment, grid integration, and investment in energy storage and other flexible resources.
+- Assess the various combination of services (known as "use cases") and the market potential for energy storage technologies to provide the electricity system with dispatchable, flexible capacity that supports increased system reliability and a more efficient build out of renewable generation, and to provide end users with flexibility and resiliency benefits; - Evaluate progress in meeting New York's energy storage targets; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote energy storage deployment, for large-scale storage and behind-the-meter applications, and to advance energy storage innovation; - Discuss opportunities, challenges, uncertainties, and the State's role in initiatives to promote the improved integration of flexible resources (such as energy storage, demand response, virtual power plants, participation of new large flexible loads) into grid planning and grid operations; and - Examine the role of policy, regulation, and finance as well as research and development in encouraging deployment, grid integration, and investment in energy storage and other flexible resources.

 The analysis supporting the Plan will provide the foundation for an assessment of current policies and programs as well as the consideration of additional actions to further the State's climate and energy goals and requirements.
-Among the issues that the State Energy Planning Board will take under consideration are: utility planning and procurement processes; siting and community acceptance; permitting processes; codes, standards, and practices for the fire safety of stationary battery energy storage systems; incentives and financing to encourage deployment; rate design and compensation for energy storage and flexibility services, including value-based compensation; opportunities for customer savings and benefits from flexibility services; advancements in smart grid technologies and metering infrastructure; physical and cyber security protocols; and system and customer data access.
+Among the issues that the State Energy Planning Board will take under consideration are: utility planning and procurement processes; siting and community acceptance, including options to repurpose existing fossil fuel generation facilities to support the future energy grid; permitting processes; grid interconnection standards for bidirectional resources; codes, standards, and practices for the fire safety of stationary battery energy storage systems; incentives and financing to encourage deployment; market and rate design and compensation for energy storage and flexibility services, including opportunities for value-based compensation at both the wholesale and retail levels; examination of energy storage as a transmission asset; opportunities for customer savings and benefits from flexibility services; advancements in smart grid technologies and metering infrastructure; physical and cyber security protocols; and system and customer data access.